Germany, oh Germany

 All time favourite thing about Germany

-My all time favourite thing about Germany… is all the holidays!
+My all-time favorite thing about Germany… is all the holidays!
 Holy Smokes do they ever celebrate holidays.
 Sometimes it feels like the kids are never in school, it’s insane.
 Between Karnival, May Day and Saint Martin, there are so many celebrations to be had in Germany that it is hard to keep track of them all.
 And the Christmas Markets are amazing.
 They start the last week of November and some go as long as the first week of January, depending on the city – but most end December 23.

 Check out my various articles regarding Christmas Markets in Germany and across Europe by clicking here.